haroldadmin/Vector/README.md

 It is inspired from [MvRx](https://www.github.com/airbnb/mvrx) and [Roxie](https://github.com/ww-tech/roxie), but unlike them it is **built completely using Kotlin Coroutines** instead of RxJava.
 As such, it internally only uses Coroutine primitives, and has extensive support for Suspending functions.

-Vector is small, fast, and works well with Android Architecture Components.
+Vector works well with Android Architecture Components.
 It is 100% Kotlin, and is intended for use with Kotlin only.

-### Building Blocks
+## Building Blocks

 Vector is based primarily around three classes: `VectorViewModel`, `VectorState`, and `VectorFragment`.